 - The spine should be examined for scoliosis, hairy patches or sinus openings.

-- The lower extremities should be examined for Trendelenburg's sign.
-This is when the pelvis tilts toward the normal hip when weight is borne on the affected side.
+- The lower extremities should be examined for Trendelenburg's sign, in which the pelvis tilts towards the normal hip when weight is borne on the affected side.

 - Leg length should be measured.
 If there is no discrepancy, hip dysplasia can be ruled out.

 - The range of motion of the hips, knees and ankles should be determined.
 Evidence of joint laxity that mimics the appearance of a torsional/angular deformity should be checked.